manuelbarrero/docs-1/basics/navigation.md

 ### Topbar

-The **topbar** navigation is meant for managing less important part sof your application, such as language and/or permissions.
+The **topbar** navigation is meant for managing less important part of your application, such as language and/or permissions.

 ### Main